 license.
 Other Alaska users may obtain a

-user account for running longer NWChem, MOPAC, or Tinker jobs.
-Guests may use
+user account for running longer NWChem, and MOPAC.
+Guests may use NWChem,

-NWChem, MOPAC, and Tinker with a cpu time limit of 60 min.
+and MOPAC with a cpu time limit of 60 min.

 • A somewhat more advanced NWChem job

 • NWChem 6.1 manual (2.4 MB pdf)

 • Tinker manual online